 These thorn forests mix with the savanna woodlands when the rainfall increases and this turns into deserts with the climate becoming drier.

-The tidal forests include thorned plants, the common animals include rats, mice, rabbits, and tigers.
+The tidal forests include thorny plants, the common animals include rats, mice, rabbits, and tigers.

 Tropical Thorn Forest

-Thorn Forest is the type of desert formation, this has scrub-like vegetation.
+Thorn Forest is a type of desert formation that has scrub-like vegetation.
 They are characterized as mostly tropical and subtropical forests with trees and plants armed with thorns and spines.
 The vegetation here is too scarce and with tall trees laid against the sparse ground where there is a lack of grass.

 Characteristic Features of the Thorn Forests are:

 The thorn forests grow in the regions which receive less than 70 cm of rainfall.

 The trees present in the thorn forest have long roots which penetrate deeper into the soil in search of water.